identity2/Hugo-Blog/content/posts/andrew-ng-machine-learning-course-review.md

 Some concerns about large scale machine learning systems are discussed in this section.
 For example, **Batch Gradient Descent** and **Stochastic Gradient Descent** are compared.
 Other techniques such as **Online Learning** and **Map-Reduce** are also introduced here.

 ### Example: Photo OCR
 Lastly, an example of an application of machine learning is introduced.
-The instructor shows us the whole machine learning pipline of how the system is designed and and it works.
+The instructor shows us the whole machine learning pipeline of how the system is designed and and it works.

 # Post Scripts
 Not until I finished taking this course did I notice the vastness of machine learning.
 It is really a mathematics-involved field with a steep learning curve.
-Seeing almost 90% of my fellow Computer Science classmates persuing this career path makes me wonder how many of them can really make it.
+Seeing almost 90% of my fellow Computer Science classmates pursuing this career path makes me wonder how many of them can really make it.
 As for me, I'll probably just play with the "applied side" of machine learning instead of doing it for a living.